Tash (Narnia): Character analysis

 Tash is an incidental character during The Horse and His Boy, but becomes an important character during the narrative of The Last Battle when he "follows his worshippers into Narnia."
 Michael Ward notes that Tash's arrival in Narnia is part of the "deadly atmosphere" pervading The Last Battle.
 "At the appearance of Tash, Puzzle complains, 'It's so cold."
 However other commentators view the introduction of Tash in The Last Battle as a type of deus ex machina, "swooping in from left-field" to threaten Narnia.

 Religious analysis

 Imran Ahmad writing in the Huffington Post describes how the presentation of Tash in The Last Battle intersects with how some Evangelical Christians view Islam.
-"Shift puts out the (obviously untrue) assertion that 'Aslan and Tash are the same.'
+"Shift puts out the (obviously untrue) assertion that 'Aslan and Tash are the same'.
 In this, I hear echoes of the old argument: Muslims propose that God and Allah are the same; evangelical Christians vehemently oppose this."
 Paul Simpson in his guide to Lewis's writings notes that "the discussion whether Tash and Aslan are the same is one of the underlying themes of the book."
 But some other commentators view Tash as derivative from other religious sources.
-For example, Sameer Rahim writing for The Telegraph describes Tash as "a bizarre concoction of a Babylonian devil and Hindu god."
+For example, Sameer Rahim writing for The Telegraph describes Tash as "a bizarre concoction of Babylonian devil and Hindu god" (often portrayed as four-armed).